danielecook/seq-collection/README.md

 ### iter

-The `iter` command is used to generate genomic ranges that can be used to process genomic data in chunks.
+The `iter` command operates on BAM/CRAM and VCF/BCF files, and is used to generate genomic ranges that can be used to process genomic data in chunks.
 It works well with tools such as `xargs` or [gnu-parallel](https://www.gnu.org/software/parallel/).

 __Example__